 The rear deck is shown here.
 The outer filler covers were for fuel while the inboard ones were for the engines' radiators.
 Mesh screens would have covered the air inlets directly behind the turret and behind the radiator fillers, the latter of which is now covered by a solid plate.

 The bow machine gun is shown here, with its ammunition box and feed empty of ammunition.
 The knock-out sight plug was attached by a chain to the hull interior, and the machine gun was aimed simply by adjusting the tracer stream and impacts.
+The portable fire extinguisher is visible in the lower left corner.
 (Picture from TM 9-732 Light Tanks M5 and M5A1.)

 The gunner's controls can be seen in this image.
 To fire the gun electrically, the safety trigger was squeezed, then the triggers on top of the traversing control were depressed.
 (Picture from TM 9-732 Light Tanks M5 and M5A1.)